brentPhil/cateringhub/docs/service-map-database-integration.md

 - ServiceMap only re-renders when `radius` or `centerCity` props change
 - MapLibre GL handles map updates efficiently

+### 4. Geocoding Cache & Rate Limiting

+- In-memory cache prevents repeated Nominatim lookups for the same city/province combination.
+- Requests are queued to guarantee a minimum one-second gap, honoring the public API limits.
+- Cached coordinates are reused by both circles and markers, eliminating duplicate work.

 ## Testing Checklist

 - [x] Map displays correctly on initial page load with database data